ezhil56x/Automated-Plant-Watering-System/README.md

 13. When the process is completed, you can see Compilation complete and Upload complete in the console window
 14. After this submerge the Water Pump in water and connect the Soil Moisture Sensor in the soil
 15. The **Automated Plant Watering System** is ready to use !

-## Source Code

-Refer to the file SourceCode.ino attached above